kyriemao/LeCoRE/README.md

 ### 3. Train LeCoRE

-We provide an example script for training LeCoRE.
+We provide an example script for training LeCoRE on QReCC.
 Please run:
 ```python
 bash scripts/train.sh
 ```